 There is a group of restaurants owned by Jon Shook and Vinny Dotolo that are actually all worth a visit, from Trois Mec, a finer dining prix-fixe spot, to Animal (a great choice on Fairfax) to Jon & Vinny’s (a tiny place with great pizza, pasta, meatballs, and more on the same street as Animal).
-There’s also Son of a Gun and Petit Trois.
+There’s also Son of a Gun (near to the ever-popular Joan’s on Third) and Petit Trois.
 Petit Trois is a freak of nature.
 They have a great French menu coming out of what may be the world’s smallest kitchen.
 The food is fantastic, and we actually enjoyed it more than the finer dining Trois Mec, which is right around the corner.
 These are all great examples of the theater a kitchen brings into a restaurant.

 On Melrose, you have a few interesting and known selections clustered more on west Melrose.
 The eastern part of the street still tries to maintain the hip grittiness that made it famous, even though it’s interrupted by the occasional Johnny Rockets and Subway.

 Melrose has the newest, pretty good izakaya transplant in Aburiya Raku.
 It also has Red O. It’s more scene than substance now, but this Mexican place had our client Rick Bayless help with the initial menu.
 Providence, a long-term player in the finer dining scene, sits on Melrose.
 Lucques, by Suzanne Goin, serves up phenomenal steak frites at the bar, and Ago, which is a decent choice for fine Italian.
 For another Suzanne Goin treat, try AOC, a wine bar about 10 minutes from the SLS hotel.
 Yes, we did walk, and yes, we probably looked like idiots.